Go Back Email LinkDownload PDF

 Instructions

 • Heat the olive oil in a skillet or medium saucepan over medium heat.
-Add the scallions and cook for 3 minutes, stirring constantly.
+Add the scallions (white and light green only) and cook for 3 minutes, stirring constantly.
 Add the ginger and turmeric and cook, stirring, for 1 minute longer.

-• To the same pan, add the coconut milk, curry paste, and lime juice.
+• To the same pan, add the coconut milk and curry paste.
 Stir to blend and bring to a simmer.
 Reduce the heat to low and simmer for about 5 minutes.
-Taste and adjust the curry paste and lime juice, as desired.
-Add the coconut aminos, soy sauce, or salt, to taste.
+Taste and adjust the curry paste as desired.
+Add 1 teaspoon coconut aminos or soy sauce, or to taste.

 • Add the vegetables back to the sauce and set aside.

-• Spray a baking sheet with nonstick cooking spray.
+• Spray a baking sheet with cooking oil spray.
 Arrange the halibut fillets on the baking sheet; sprinkle with kosher salt and pepper.

-• Bake the halibut for about 14 to 17 minutes, or until the fish flakes easily with a fork.
-The minimum safe temperature for fish, according to the USDA, is 145 F.
+• Bake the halibut for about 12 to 15 minutes, or until the fish flakes easily with a fork.
+The general rule of thumb is 10 minutes per inch of thickness.
+The minimum safe temperature for fish, according to the USDA, is 145°F.

 • To plate, reheat the sauce.
 Add a mound of hot rice or noodles to a plate or wide bowl.
 Place the halibut on the rice or noodles and spoon the sauce over the fish.
-Garnish with fresh chopped cilantro.
+Drizzle with lime juice and garnish with the reserved green onion tops and cilantro, if desired.

 Nutrition